ramashish786/Project/README.md

 Here I have explored data and made a model to predict winning party

-Following are some dashboards images that I have made.
+Following are some  them images of dashboards which I have made.

 ![Hotel Booking](https://github.com/ramashish786/Project/assets/55800734/bab7ae0d-0c39-4a50-8301-04fcc611f1a2)